 Date

 Student Name

 Identification Number

 () Lost/Misplaced on (date)

 () Damaged

-() Left in x-ray roomdays orhours
+() Left in x-ray room days or hours

 Clinical Site:

 Clinical Personnel notified Date of notification

-Student must provide an explanation below.
+Student must provide an explanation n below.

 "Spare" badge issued on and returned on

-"Spare" badge was not available, and student could not attend clinical on the following dates:
+"Spare" badge was not available, an d student could not atte end clinical on the following dates:

 Signed by CC/PD

-Form must be submitted to the Clinical Coordinator or the Program Director within 24 hours of loss.
-(E-mail is acceptable).
-The student is not permitted to attend clinical until the lost badge is replaced.
-The student must cover the cost of the lost badge plus expedited
+e).
+The student is not permitted to attend clinical until the

-shipping.
-TO: RANDOLPH COMMUNITY COLLEGE
+lost badge is replaced.
+The studen shipping. of the lost badge plus expedited

-RADIOGRAPHY PROGRAM DIRECTOR Updated 9/12/13
+TO: RANDOLPH COMMUNITY COLLEGE RADIOGRAPHY PROGRAM DIRECTOR Updated 9/12/13